wolflow-ai/wolfkit/README.md

 python main.py
 ```

 **Try it.
 Test it.
-Secure it.
+Analyze it.
 Trust it.** 🐺

 ---

-*"The best code review is the one that happens before you deploy.
-The best security analysis is the one that happens before you stage.
+*"The best code review is the one that understands your entire project.
+The best security analysis is the one that happens before you deploy.
 The best document organization is the one that happens automatically."*

-**Star ⭐ this repo if Wolfkit enhances your development workflow!**
+**Star ⭐ this repo if Wolfkit's multi-file analysis revolutionizes your development workflow!**